(This article involves a lot of visual material not easily demonstrated by words; therefore we recommend watching the video below instead).

 Modern posture

 It is important to try other seated positions to avoid aches in your legs and back.
+People generally move and change positions in life and playing guitar is not different; it is a natural response of the body.

 When Paco du Lucia arrived on the flamenco scene, he used a different 'modern' posture which revolutionised flamenco guitar.
 It involves placing your right leg over your left leg.
 As before, you still place your guitar in your hip, with a relaxed left hand and right shoulder.